db2220/GettingAndCleaningDataCoursera/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-## The source files that describe and contain the data include the following:
+## The source files that describe and contain the data can be found in the zip file and include the following:
 * README.txt
 * features_info.txt
 * activity_labels.txt